vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 - `database_user` is the user name you want to use to connect to the database.
 - `database_password` is the password you want to use to connect to the database.
 - `database_name` is the name of the database you want to use for storing the data.
 - `localdb_port` is the port you want to use to connect to the database on your local machine.
-(5432 is the default port for Postgresql database server and may not be available if you already have a postgresql database server running on your machine and want to use Docker for testing).
+(5432 is the default port for Postgresql database server and may not be available if you already have a PostgreSQL database server running on your machine and want to use Docker for testing).

 You should also consider [PostgreSQL configuration tuning](#postgresql-configuration-tuning).

-Example command to start the postgreSQL can be:
+Example command to start PostgreSQL:

 ```shell
 docker volume create vega_pgdata